-You are most at risk for an eye injury if your sport involves the use of sticks, balls, pucks, racquets, bats or body-to-body contact.
-High-risk sports include football, boxing, basketball, paintball, baseball, water polo, contact martial arts, racquet sports, hockey and lacrosse.
+Sports with the highest risk of eye injury are those that involve the use of sticks, balls, pucks, racquets, bats, or body-to-body contact.
+Statistically, the highest-risk sports include basketball, football, paintball, boxing, baseball, karate, tennis, rugby, and lacrosse.

 What Are Common Eye Injuries?

-Sports-related eye injuries usually fall into one of four categories: penetrating, blunt trauma, radiation and corneal abrasions.
+Sports-related eye injuries usually fall into one of four categories: blunt-force, penetrating, radiation, and scratches to the eye, known as corneal abrasions.

 Signs and Symptoms of Eye Injuries

-- Blood in the whites of the eyes
+- Blood spots visible in the white part of the eye

 What Type of Protective Eyewear Should I Choose?

-Do you need eye protection for your favorite sport?
-Call us and schedule an appointment.
+Looking for eye protection to keep you safe while playing your favorite sport?
+Come visit our eye doctors at Complete Eye Care or give us a call at 704-825-9002 today.
 Whether you need prescription or non-prescription protective lenses, we can help you find the perfect type of protective eyewear.